PHANINDRA25/Invoice-Extractor/README.md

 # Invoice Data Extractor

 ### Overview
 The Invoice Data Extractor is a powerful tool designed to streamline the process of extracting relevant information from auto-generated invoices.
-This project leverages the capabilities of the GEMINI multimodal Large Language Model (LLM), known for its excellent Optical Character Recognition (OCR) capabilities, to scan invoices and extract pertinent text.
+This project leverages the capabilities of the Open AI's multimodal Large Language Model (LLM), known for its excellent Optical Character Recognition (OCR) capabilities, to scan invoices and extract pertinent text.
 It is particularly useful in corporate environments where handling large volumes of invoices is routine, allowing for efficient data management and processing.

 ### Features
 **Automated Text Extraction:** Utilizes Google GEMINI Multimodal LLM's OCR capabilities to identify and extract text from uploaded invoices.